 These green beans with bacon are wonderfully rich and decadent.
-The crispy bacon pieces add so much flavor!
+The crispy bacon pieces add tons of flavor!

 Ingredients